ybot1122/playground/ssr-rsc-intro/README.md

 curl localhost:3000/streaming -N
 ```

 Watch as new HTML comes in every second.
 This is exactly what's happening in the browser.
 Notice also that the browser doesn't wait for the request to finish.
-As new HTML comes in, it is processed and rendered.
+As new HTML comes in, it is processed and rendered immediately.

 So now you see how `Suspense` and `Streaming` is an optimization.

 > BONUS: If you're curious, open your inspector and see the HTML that got sent.
 See if you can figure out the "magic" that React is doing to replace the HTML elements as they come in.

+I must confess one detail.

+Notice that in the `im-streaming-html` page, I don't actually do any clientside hydration.
+Let's do that in the next section, because I want to also explain a new concept: "Selective Hydration".

+# SECTION 5: Serverside Rendering React with Suspense, Streaming, WITH Clientside Hydration

+This section introduces the concept of "Selective Hydration".

+# SECTION 6: React Server Components

+Finally!
+We have arrived to the introduction of React Server Components.
+In order for this to make the most sense, I'm going to introduce you to RSC in isolation first.
+Then in the later sections, I will combine RSC with what we learned in previous sections to demonstrate how SSR, Suspense, and RSC all play together to enhance user experience and developer experience.

+Without further ado: React Server Components!

+# SECTION 7: Serverside Rendering React with Suspense, Streaming, WITH Clientside Hydration AND React Server Components

+Alas, we have arrived.

+# SECTION 8: Conclusion

+Thank you so much for joining me on this guided tutorial.

 # Additional Resources
 - Implement ssr: https://www.youtube.com/watch?v=NwyQONeqRXA